awillats/markdown-cv/index.md

 Modeling and analysis of neural systems, designing and characterizing control algorithms for the brain.

 ### Objective
-_Few lines of text about what i want to accomplish._ Something about improving therapies to treat the brain.
+_[Still writing this part ...]_ Something about improving therapies to treat the brain.
 Adding the the toolkit of science.
 Hoping to understand the brain through math, data, and perturbation.

 <hr>